We explore how organizations can use system dynamics as the core analytical decision technology to achieve mission-critical goals.

 Lastly, spreadsheets?
 Yes, the ubiquitous, immediate satisfaction of near instantaneous results spreadsheet environment is used by millions.
 As a prototype it surpasses most other environments.
 But beware its use in production!
 We will use spreadsheet engineering practices to improve on modeling hygiene and model deployment for decision makers on the run.

-We begin our first week together in MBA 645 Strategic Decision Analysis at Manhattan College with The Basics.
+We begin our first week together in MBA 645 Strategic Decision Analysis at Manhattan University with The Basics.
 Welcome to all who enrolled.
 A welcome to those who might begin a self-study course for your own edification.

 Enjoy, and always encourage one another daily, while it is still today!